top of page

 Figure 2 Orthrombic Crystalline Phasic Structure of Lipids.
 Ceramides in the skin barrier.
 Vávrová, Katerina & Kováčik, Andrej & Opálka, Lukáš.
 (2017)

 To better appreciate PUFAs we should backup a bit and mention the three (3) major classes of nutrients generally required by our body to carry out everyday chores, these are: 1.
 Carbohydrates; 2.
 Proteins; 3.
 Lipids and are known collectively as Macronutrients or ‘macros’.
 However, there are some chores that require specially outsourced tools that the body can only obtain from particular foods.
 This special group is referred to as Polyunsaturated Fatty Acids (PUFAs) and is a subclass of the Lipid family.
 PUFAs take care of a range of things in our body, from blood clotting to muscle movement, lowering bad cholesterol to postponing heart disease and stroke.
 As you can see, there is a reason why ‘essential’ is tagged onto these neat fatty acids.
 Say hello to Omega 6 (Linoleic acid & Arachidonic acid) and Omega 3 (Alpha-linolenic acid [ALA], Eicosapentaenoic acid [EPA] & Docosahexaenoic acid [DHA]).
 These are mainly found in fish, nuts and seeds— foods that are the hallmark of the Mediterranean Diet.
-You might have also heard about Omega 9 (oleic acid), well here’s a bit of a twist, Oleic acid is a Monounsaturated Fatty Acid which is important as well but more so in Hair Care Science.
+You might have also heard about Omega 9 (oleic acid); well, here’s a bit of a twist Oleic acid is a Monounsaturated Fatty Acid, which is important as well, but more so in Hair Care Science.
 The World Congress of Dermatology, which hosts annual symposiums addressing common skin conditions, suggest that Essential Fatty Acid Deficiency (EFAD) specifically affects Barrier Lipids of Stratum Corneum.[5]

 chemical structure of omega 3 and 6